lightstep/opentelemetry-examples/telegraf/influxdb-migrate/README.md

 ### Configure Telegraf: Consume Influx Line Protocol

-In the Telegraf configuration you need to configure `directory_monitor` plugin.
+In the Telegraf configuration you need to configure the `directory_monitor` plugin.
 There are multiple input plugins that process files.
 I'm using this input plugin as opposed to others that work for the filesystem, because this will only process the file once.

 ```
 [[inputs.directory_monitor]]